 Still need help after going through the AMMR modules?

-Click on "Request Assistance" to request technical assistance for creating accessible digital materials.
+We can provide technical assistance for creating accessible digital materials.
 Alt+Shift has designated time to respond to requests in the order in which they are received.